pouriadana/Computer-Assisted-Instruction/README.md

 ## Getting started
 ### Compile
-In the same directory as the `main.cpp`, enter the following command in your terminal of choice to compile the code into an executable named `CAI.exe`:<br>
+In the same directory as the `main.cpp`, enter the following command in your terminal of choice to compile the code into an executable named `a.exe`:<br>
 `g++ -o -std=c++20 main.cpp`

 ### Run